durotimitech/tammy-finance/README.md

 A production-ready, feature-rich Next.js template designed to bootstrap full-stack projects quickly.
 This template is built with a modern tech stack and includes essential features like authentication, SEO best practices, and a robust development environment right out of the box.

 ![Project Banner](https://placehold.co/1200x630/000000/FFFFFF/png?text=Next.js%20%26%20Supabase%20Starter)
-_Replace the image above with a screenshot of your project's homepage._

 ## ✨ Features